hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 # Fluffagram
 ***

-Fluffagram is the instagram for pets.
+Fluffagram is a photo-sharing app for users to share their pet photos.

 ***